XavierHuangWF/efficient-financial-distillation/README.md

    Select representative examples from the original dataset using clustering-based or random seed selection.

 2. **Teacher prompting and synthetic generation**
-   Use prompt templates and teacher models to generate additional labeled financial text from the selected seeds.
+   Use prompt templates and teacher models to generate additional labelled financial text from the selected seeds.

 3. **Data ingestion and cleaning**
    Normalize text, clean labels, merge seed and synthetic data when needed, and prepare train/validation/test splits.